mandliya/mandliya.github.io/_posts/2026-03-11-building-an-autograd-engine-from-scratch-with-cupy-part-1-tensor-and-backpropagation.md

   if grad is None:
     if self.data_size != 1:
       raise RuntimeError(
-          f"backward() without a gradient argument is only valida for scaler tensor, got shape: {self.shape}" )
+          f"backward() without a gradient argument is only valid for scalar tensor, got shape: {self.shape}" )
     grad = xp.ones_like(self.data)